Hugh Vaughan (governor of Jersey)

-Sir Hugh Vaughan (before 1492 – 28 August 1536) was born in Wales as a commoner to unknown parents, who later became Governor of Jersey (or Captain).
+Sir Hugh Vaughan (died 28 August 1536) was born in Wales as a commoner to unknown parents, who later became Governor of Jersey (or Captain).

 Family

 His first, or possibly second, wife was Anne Percy the daughter of Henry Percy, 3rd Earl of Northumberland, and the widow of both Sir Thomas Hungerford of Rowden and Sir Lawrence Raynsford.
 Anne died on 5 July 1522, and sometime after that he married his second, or possibly third, wife who was named Blanche, the daughter of John Castell.

 He had at least nine children.
 One son named Rowland, and three daughters whose mother was probably Anne, and three sons, and four daughters whose mother was Blanche.

 Henry VII of England

 He formed close ties with King Henry VII while Henry was exiled in Brittany, and was appointed as a Gentleman Usher and Esquire of the Body to the King.

 In 1492, Henry VII held a grand tournament at his manor at Richmond.
 There was some controversy between Vaughan and Sir James Parker over Vaughan's rights to use arms that the Order of the Garter had given him.
 Vaughan and Parker engaged in combat and Parker was killed at the first course.

 After Henry VII's reign Vaughan is said to have gained favour with Cardinal Wolsey who was King Henry VIII's almoner.